turingschool/portfolios/students/1806-back/abdulla-qudrat/20180919-abdulla-qudrat-m2.md

 understanding workflow with other partners by using Waffle.io as a project management tool.

+Evaluation:

+Meets expectations for everything but AR implementation.

+needs improvement:

+  views called model class methods

+  most AR was good but had a few places where Ruby had to crunch some data

+  most AR was good but had a few places where Ruby had to crunch some data

 #### (Job Tracker)
 * [GitHub URL](https://github.com/andrewetobin/job-tracker)
 * [Original Assignment](https://github.com/turingschool-projects/job-tracker)